 One of the highlights for me was seeing our old cold cabinet being transported to its new home in Isfield on the back of a tractor!

-Ridgewood Post Office and Stores has undergone many transformations over the years, however despite many economic challenges we have faced over our 31 year tenure, we are pleased and proud that Ridgewood still has its post office.
+Ridgewood Post Office and Stores has undergone many transformations over the years, however despite many economic challenges we have faced over our 34 year tenure, we are pleased and proud that Ridgewood still has its post office and shop.